ChristianJoohs/Argon2-passwordgenerator/README.md

     376985
     Processors parameter:
     2
-    salt parameter:
+    Salt parameter:
     thisisasalt

 Time is roughly the number of iterations, RAM is the used memory for the hashing and Processors is the number of processors that are used in the calculation.
-You can choose more processors than your machine has.
-E.g. entering two times the processor number than your machine has makes the program work with half of your entered number (because there aren't more processors available), but the computation takes double the time.
-It therefore increases the time analogous to just increasing the "time"-parameter.
-But don't fear that you **have** to have the numbers of processors so that the algorithm even works.

 With the amount of RAM, you have to watch out for too large numbers.
 If you allocate so much RAM, that your machine has to use all of it's free RAM, it is going to use it's swap memory, then you can potentially make your machine so slow and blocked, that you have to reset it.
 Choosing even more RAM will definitely block your machine.
 So choose a reasonable amount of RAM (below a GiB, because modern Smartphones even have at least 4 GiB) to circumvent that.
 Choosing a weird RAM parameter is harder to guess of course... just saying.

+You can choose more processors than your machine has.
+E.g. entering two times the processor number than your machine has makes the program work with half of your entered number (because there aren't more processors available), but the computation takes double the time.
+It therefore increases the time analogous to just increasing the "time"-parameter.
+So don't fear that you **have** to have the numbers of processors so that the algorithm even works.

+The salt is a "fixed salt" that stays constant for all the passwords you will hash (if you don't lose your configuration file that is).
+It personalises your Argon2-passwordgenerator, so that attackers can't use hash tables to guess your password.
+Just choose a sentence or a word here.
+Mine isn't too complicated either.

 ## Example
 These are examples for a hashing output with different "purpose salts".\

-salt: thisisasalt, time: 3, RAM: 376985 KiB, #processors: 2, 20 characters, no capitalization, no special character.
+    Time:               3
+    RAM (KiB):          376985
+    Processors:         2
+    Salt:               thisisasalt
+    Length:             20
+    Capitalisation:     No
+    Special characters: No

     masterpassword: easypassword
-    salt:
+    purpose salt:
     total input:    easypassword
     total output:   b034d36e56c4ed444aef

     masterpassword: easypassword
-    salt:           gmx
+    purpose salt:   gmx
     total input:    easypasswordgmx
     total output:   d27f71f5bed17a32e18f

     masterpassword: easypassword
-    salt:           gmx1
+    purpose salt:   gmx1
     total input:    easypasswordgmx1
     total output:   4ece6fa9e8913a505780

     masterpassword: easypassword
-    salt:           yahoo
+    purpose salt:   yahoo
     total input:    easypasswordyahoo
     total output:   f53b36683c18af138261